 Kansas Statute of Limitations for Medical Malpractice Claims

 According to K.S.A.
-60-513, a medical malpractice claim in Kansas must be filed within 2 years of the date of injury or misconduct occurred, or within two years of when the injury was discovered, if it wasn’t reasonably noticeable at the time.
+60-513, a medical malpractice claim in Kansas must be filed within 2 years of the date the injury or misconduct occurred, or within two years of when the injury was discovered, if it wasn’t reasonably noticeable at the time.
 However, there are a few essential rules and exceptions to this timeline.

 - Statute of Repose

-Regardless of when the injury is discovered, a medical malpractice claim cannot be filed more than four years after the date of the alleged act of malpractice. - Legal Disability Exception
+Regardless of when the injury is discovered, a medical malpractice claim cannot be filed more than four years after the date of the alleged act of malpractice. - Legal Disability Exception:

-If the plaintiff is under a legal disability, such as being a minor, mentally incapacitated, or imprisoned and without access to court,they have one year from the time the disability is removed to file a claim.
+If the plaintiff is under a legal disability, such as being a minor, mentally incapacitated, or imprisoned and without access to court, they have one year from the time the disability is removed to file a claim.
 In these cases, the statute of repose is extended to 8 years from the date of the alleged malpractice.

 Is Kansas a Physician-Friendly Place to Practice?